 3. What I found to be very useful was to change the redirect url to a query string to see what the variables were.

-<action type="Redirect" url="http://www.somesitethatdoesnotexist.com/?{C:2}-{R:1}" appendQueryString="false" />
+<action type="Redirect" url="http://www.somesitethatdoesnotexist.com/?{C:2}-{R:1}" appendQueryString="false" />Here is the reference documentation from Microsoft:

 https://docs.microsoft.com/en-us/iis/extensions/url-rewrite-module/url-rewrite-module-20-configuration-reference